 |Five Kingdoms Classification|

 |Plant Kingdom- Plantae|

-In addition to this students can also get biology class 11 CBSE sample papers, previous year question papers and mocks tests to prepare for the main exam.
+In addition to this, students can also get biology class 11 CBSE sample papers, previous year question papers and mock tests to prepare for the main exam.
 Check them out below:

 |CBSE Sample Paper for Class 11 Biology|

 |Important Questions Class 11 Biology|

 1. Name the five kingdoms proposed by R.H.
 Whittaker

 - Eubacteria are generally prokaryotic and unicellular organisms

 - Eubacteria are also chemoheterotrophs (which means they produce energy from mixed organic acids)